cyclejs/old-website/_includes/homepage-content.md

 <div class="homepage-features" markdown="1">
 ## Functional and Reactive

 Functional means "clean", and Reactive means "separated".
 Cycle.js apps are made of pure functions, which means you know they simply take inputs and generate outputs, without performing any side effects.
-The building blocks are Observables from [RxJS](https://github.com/Reactive-Extensions/RxJS), a Reactive programming library which simplifies code related to events, asynchrony, and errors.
-Structuring the application with RxJS also separates concerns, because all [dynamic updates to a piece of data are co-located](/observables.html#reactive-programming) and impossible to change from outside.
+The building blocks are reactive streams from libraries like [RxJS](http://reactivex.io/rxjs) or [xstream](http://staltz.com/xstream), which greatly simplify code related to events, asynchrony, and errors.
+Structuring the application with streams also separates concerns, because all [dynamic updates to a piece of data are co-located](/observables.html#reactive-programming) and impossible to change from outside.
 As a result, apps in Cycle are entirely `this`-less and have nothing comparable to imperative calls such as `setState()` or `foo.update()`.
 </div>

 <div class="homepage-features" markdown="1">
 ## Simple and Concise

 Cycle.js is a framework with very few concepts to learn.
 The core API has just one function: `run(app, drivers)`.
-Besides that, there are **Observables**, **functions**, **drivers** (plugins for different types of side effects), and a helper function to isolate scoped components.
+Besides that, there are **streams**, **functions**, **drivers** (plugins for different types of side effects), and a helper function to isolate scoped components.
 This is a framework with very little amount of "magic".
 Most of the building blocks are just JavaScript functions.
-Usually the lack of "magic" leads to very verbose code, but since RxJS Observables are able to build complex dataflows with a few operations, you will come to see how apps in Cycle.js are small and readable.
+Usually the lack of "magic" leads to very verbose code, but since functional reactive streams are able to build complex dataflows with a few operations, you will come to see how apps in Cycle.js are small and readable.
 </div>

 <div class="homepage-features" markdown="1">